bazzline/php_component_code_generator/README.md

 # PHP Code Generator

-This project aims to deliver a easy to use php code generator.
+This project aims to deliver a easy to use free as in freedom php code generator.
 PHPDOC-Generation is also implemented as general generation tasks like "class", "function" or "property" generation.

 The build status of the current master branch is tracked by Travis CI: